redhillaviation/redhillaviation.github.io/trialflights.md

 <div>

 <div><p>
 Our trial flights are a great way to experience the thrill of flying an aircraft.
-Prices start from £95
+Prices start from £95.
 </p>
 </div>

 <div>
 <p>
 More of an adrenalin junkie?
-Try our aerobatics experience.
+Try our aerobatics experience!
 Prices start from £115.
 </p></div>

 <div> All prices stated include VAT</div>